Kong/docs.konghq.com/src/gateway/upgrade.md

 ### Declarative and DB-less

 The version number (`_format_version`) of declarative configuration has been bumped to `3.0` for changes on `route.path`.
-Declarative configurations with older versions will be upgraded to `3.0` automatically.
+Declarative configurations with older versions will be upgraded to `3.0` during migrations.

+{:.important}
+> Do not `deck sync` 2.8 or earlier declarative configuration files to 3.0.
+Old configuration files will overwrite the configuration and create compatibility issues.
+To grab the updated configuration, `deck dump` the 3.0 file after migrations are completed.

 It is no longer possible to use the `.lua` format to import a declarative configuration file from the `kong` CLI tool.
 Only JSON and YAML formats are supported.
 If your update procedure with {{site.base_gateway}} involves